 The early medieval slavic hillfort occupied an area of about 3 hectares and was surrounded by monumental ramparts of 1250 meters long, which today still in some parts reach 10 meters high and 20 meters wide at the base.
 It consisted of a fortified, older Bronze Age fort and three additional baileys.
 The ramparts were wooden-earth with palisade or braid.

-The open-air museum complex consists of a hillfort and an archaeological park lying at its foot.
+Currently, on the site of one of the most important archaeological sites in Poland, called the Royal Ramparts, there is an archaeological museum called the Carpathian Troy.
+It consists of a hillfort and an archaeological openair park lying at its foot.
 On the hillfort over 150 meters of ramparts, a Bronze Age gate and an early medieval gate leading to the fort and 6 huts were reconstructed.
 In the area of the archaeological park are located reconstructions of the village dating from the early Bronze Age and Slavic village from the early Middle Ages.
 All reconstructions were made on the results of scientific researches and with a view to the most accurate reproduction of historical reality.
 There is also a modern exhibition’s pavilion with a spacious exhibition room, a conference room, a multimedia education room for children, and a gastronomic area where food is prepared based on the culinary art of our ancestors.
 Opening times and events can be found on the official website here.

 Website karpackatroja.pl, O Karpackiej Troi.